CHERUKURIPRAVEEN/K8S/Basic-Commands.md

-1. kubectl get pods
+> kubectl get pods
-2. kubectl get pods -A
+> kubectl get pods -A
-3. kubectl get describe pods <pod name>
+> kubectl get describe pods <pod name>
-4. kubectl explain pod <pod name>
+> kubectl explain pod <pod name>
-5. kubectl
+> kubectl get svc
+> kubectl get svc all
+> kubectl get all --all-namespaces
+> kubectl get services                          # List all services in the namespace
+> kubectl get pods --all-namespaces             # List all pods in all namespaces
+> kubectl get pods -o wide                      # List all pods in the current namespace, with more details
+> kubectl get deployment my-dep                 # List a particular deployment
+> kubectl get pods                              # List all pods in the namespace
+> kubectl get pod my-pod -o yaml                # Get a pod's YAML